Consult the medication dictionary to quickly obtain detailed information

 It is always necessary to be diagnosed by a doctor.
 However, you may suffer from osteoarthritis if you are in the following categories:

-Aside from osteoarthritis, it can be said that most other types of arthritis have one common characteristic: joint inflammation.
+Aside from osteoarthritis, it can be said that other types of arthritis have one common characteristic: joint inflammation.
 The inflammation process may be due to several different factors such as infection, biochemical imbalance or genetic defect.
-In the case of rheumatoid arthritis, inflammation is due to an immune system imbalance which, to a certain extent, attacks one or several joints.
+In the case of rheumatoid arthritis, inflammation is due to an immune system imbalance which, to a certain extent, attacks one or more joints.

 Arthritis may also accompany another type of disease, for example, psoriatic arthritis affects certain individuals who have psoriasis (a skin disease).